dpvpro/eventcron/docs/readme.md

 # eventcrone

-A modern Go implementation of the inotify cron system (incron-next).
+A modern Go implementation of the inotify cron system (incron).

 ## Overview

-eventcrone is a complete rewrite of the original incron-next C++ project in Go.
-It provides a daemon (`incrond`) that monitors filesystem events using Linux inotify and executes commands when specified events occur, plus a table management utility (`incrontab`) similar to crontab.
+eventcrone is a complete rewrite of the original incron C++ project in Go.
+It provides a daemon (`eventcroned`) that monitors filesystem events using Linux inotify and executes commands when specified events occur, plus a table management utility (`eventcronetab`) similar to crontab.

 Unlike traditional cron which runs commands based on time, incron runs commands based on filesystem events like file creation, modification, or deletion.